REGISTER FOR THE CHAFE RIDE

 What is the difficulty level of the ride?
 Do you need to be an expert rider to do it?

 CHAFE 150 is of moderate difficulty.
 The route has no mountain passes or sustained climbs.
 The two steepest climbs are out of Bonners Ferry and Troy.
 The 150 mile ride length is the biggest factor for inexperienced riders.
 Riding with a group becomes important when doing a one day ride of this distance.
-The 100 and 80 mile options offers similar terrain with a more manageable distance.
+The 80 mile option offers similar terrain with a more manageable distance.
 The average grade ranges from 2.1 percent to 3.9 percent.
-The Piccolo Fondo is perfect for all levels of riders.
+The gravel rides are of moderate difficulty with a 20 mile sustained climb of approximately 3,000 feet.
+The average grade ranges from 2.8 percent to 3.2 percent.

 For all routes, even the ones on country roads, group riding in packs of 2 or more side-by-side is discouraged and creates a serious safety risk to both yourself and other riders around you–don’t take the risk!